SamDonohoo/3RAD_Protocols/README.md

 > * TLE Buffer

 1. Spin down PCR product after removing from thermal cycler.
 2. Pool 5 µL of each ligation product into 1.5 mL tube.
+You can use an eight channel pipette into 8 strip tubes and then combine the 8 tubes into a 1.5 mL tube for speed.
 3. Mix pooled ligation product with **1X beads** and vortex + spin down.
     - Sit for 5 minutes.
     - Place on magnet and wait until clear.
     - Carefully remove and discard the supernatent without disturbing the beads.
 4. Wash with 70% EtOH.
-    - Add 500 µL 70% EtOH and let sit for 2 minutes on magnet.
+    - Add 500 µL 70% EtOH and let sit for 1 minutes on magnet.
     - Pipette EtOH from tube.
-    - Repeat, then spin down.
-    - Get drops of EtOH with 10 µL pipette tip and let sit for 2 minutes with lid open until EtOH is gone.
 5. Repeat Step 4.
+6. Spin down and pipette up last drops of ethanol with a 0.1-10uL tip.
+7. Air dry by leting tube sit for 2 minutes with lid open until EtOH is gone.
-6. Resuspend in 25 µL TLE Buffer.
+8. Resuspend in 25 µL TLE Buffer.
     - Remove from magnet, flick bead down, vortex + spin down.
+Make sure pellet is not sticking to side of tube.
     - Let sit for 5 minutes.
     - Place back on magnet until clear (~ 3 minutes).
     - Transfer cleaned ligation product to new tube.